Quantco/glum/README.md

 We support several types of matrix storage, passed with the argument "--storage".
-"dense" is the default. "sparse" stores data as a csc sparse matrix. "cat" splits the matrix into a dense component and categorical components. "split0.1" splits the matrix into sparse and dense parts, where
+"dense" is the default. "sparse" stores data as a csc sparse matrix. "cat" splits the matrix into a dense component and categorical components. "split0.1" splits the matrix into sparse and dense parts, where any column with more than 10% nonzero elements is put into the dense part, and the rest is put into the sparse part.

 ## Docker